compiuta-origin/python-project-boilerplate/README.md

 ### 📃 Project Metadata

-The [`setup.cfg`](./setup.cfg) file contains all the metadata for the project, including the project name, version, author, description, supported Python version, and more.
+The [`pyproject.toml`](./setup.cfg) file contains all the metadata for the project, including the project name, version, author, description, supported Python version, and more.

-The [`pyproject.tml`](./pyproject.toml) file contains build system requirements and information, which are used by pip to build the package.

 ### 📦 Dependencies